WycliffeAssociates/btt-recorder-docs/docs/getstarted.rst

 4. Once installed, tap **Open**.

-Opening BTT Recorder
+Open BTT Recorder
 ====================

 If BTT Recorder does not open after installation, or if you have closed it and need to reopen it, just tap the **BTT Recorder icon** on the device screen.
 This icon may not be on the main screen; you may need to scroll to a different screen to find it, or open your apps.
 You can then tap and drag it to the main screen if desired.

-Creating a New User
+Create a New User
 =======================

 When BTT Recorder first opens, it displays the Available Users.
 If you have already created a user, tap the card that shows your identicon.